 But HHS did not assign a reason for the decline: it could be that people were previously “gaming the system” (ie, enrolling without a valid qualifying event), but it could also be that the process for enrolling had become more onerous due to the added verification step, making healthy enrollees less likely to complete the process.
 The vast majority of people who are eligible for SEPs do not enroll, and this could be exacerbated by the new eligibility verification process.

 Starting in June 2017, HHS was planning to implement a pilot program to further enhance SEP eligibility verification.
-This plan was created by HHS under the Obama Administration, but it was changed from a pilot to a universal program under the Trump Administration.
-The new pilot program was slated to randomly select 50 percent of SEP enrollees and pend their enrollments until they submit proof of a qualifying event.
-But the Trump Administration increased this to 100 percent of enrollments, rather than implementing the pilot program that would have required pre-enrollment verification for half of enrollees.
+This plan was created by HHS under the Obama Administration, but it was changed from a pilot to a universal program under the Trump administration.
+The new pilot program was slated to randomly select 50% of SEP enrollees and pend their enrollments until they submitted proof of a qualifying event.
+But the Trump administration increased this to 100% of enrollments, rather than implementing the pilot program that would have required pre-enrollment verification for half of enrollees.
 Applicants have 30 days to submit their proof of SEP eligibility, and as long as they do so, their new coverage is effective as of the date determined by the date of their application/plan selection (in other words, there is no deleterious effect for people who do have a valid qualifying event).